Updated: Oct 16

 "When you face unexpected events, you have to try to overcome those problems, but at the same time, you have to continue working according to the plan that you defined since the beginning.
 So that's what we have tried to do - not to avoid the urgent responses but to continue the route that we had defined." ~ Laura Chinchilla

 Chad and I were in the car driving back from our beach getaway.
 It was Sunday, November 3rd.
 I remember the exact date because we got engaged two days earlier.
 He was driving and I was emailing the wedding dress boutique to set up an appointment, my priest, the church I dreamed about getting married in, reception venues, and researching photographers.
 You see, I am a super planner and because I am a creative person, I can envision exactly what I want very quickly.
-It also helps that in my job I work closely with events with 300 to 400 people, so coordinating style, dates, and meetings are second nature to me at this point in my life.
+It also helps that in my job I work closely with events that host 300 to 400 people, so coordinating style, dates, and meetings are second nature to me at this point in my life.

 The very first thing I looked at was my calendar.
 For the last three years, after my mom's stroke, she has been hospitalized with severe and life-threatening pneumonia.
 It is always around the same time of year, late May into June and in August.
-I blame it on the hot and humid summer air and with my mom's decreased ability to manage her secretions due to her dysphagia, inability to swallow, it sets her up, every summer, to have an increased risk of pneumonia and hospitalization.
+I blame it on the hot and humid, summer air and with my mom's decreased ability to manage her secretions due to her dysphagia, inability to swallow, it sets her up, every summer, to have an increased risk of pneumonia and hospitalization.
 I knew I wanted to be married in the Catholic Church, and Chad had already expressed that he wanted to convert to Catholicism.
 I knew we had to participate in premarital counseling with the Church which would take roughly 6 months of prep.
 And I knew the MOST important thing for me was my mom be at my wedding.
 I was not going to get married without her there.
-I was not going to get married with her trapped in a hospital and sick.
+I was not going to get married while she was trapped in a hospital and sick.

 I said to Chad, "No matter what, my mom has to be at our wedding!"
-I read off dates to Chad that were at least 6 months out that fell before the hot and humid southern summer began.
+I read off dates to Chad that were at least 6 months out that fell before the hot and humid, southern, summer began.
 From the very beginning of planning, I was premeditating how we would guarantee my mother was at our wedding.

 Then the universe laughed...

 March kicked off and we were 60 days out from our wedding and the news reported on the first US coronavirus cases on the west coast, and the nursing home that had an outbreak.
 I still remember, over 50 residents passed away.
 Then the reports of how the coronavirus attacks the respiratory system.
 I watched as Italy had their surge and how hospitals were running out of ventilators for patients, young and old.
 Fear is what I felt.
 All of this brought back PTSD from my mom's stroke and recovery.
 After her stroke, she was intubated with a ventilator over 10 times.
 She died twice and was brought back.
-Her pneumonia would labor her breathing so badly that it put stress on her heart and all of her internal organs.
+Her pneumonia would labor her breathing so badly that it put stress on her heart and all her internal organs.

 I knew what Covid-19 would do to my mom.

 Three weeks before our wedding my mom's nursing home had an outbreak of COVID.
 My mother had symptoms and waiting for her results was horrible.
 After being tested three times on three different occasions each test came back negative.
-Three patients have died and I am heartbroken for the families and the staff because they have worked so hard to keep their patients healthy.
+Three patients have died, and I am heartbroken for the families and the staff because they have worked so hard to keep their patients healthy.
 In the end, my mother could not be at our wedding.
 However, I made the best out of the worst situation.
 Our priest, who is one of my mom's biggest cheerleaders, agreed to go to her nursing home following our wedding to include her in a nuptial blessing.
 Weekday nurses went in on their day off to dress my mom, do her makeup and hair.
 That was the best she has looked since April 14th, 2017.
 She looked like herself.
-Thank you, NHC Somerville, and very special thanks to Ashlyn and Brooke and the others who helped make the day special for her.
+Thank you, NHC Somerville, and very special thanks to Ashlyn and Brooke, and the others who helped make the day special for her.

 Her dream was to walk down the aisle as a proud mother of the bride and survivor.
 She has been working hard, walking in the halls with nurses.
 Instead, she stood at the door, proudly, confidently, and strongly.
 God!
 She is a miracle.
-If we are friends you know the story.
+If we are friends, you know the story.
 You saw it unfold on Facebook and Instagram.
 I only retell it to remind you all that life does not favor one life over another.
-We will all lose loved ones and we will all become ill and pass away.
+We will all lose loved ones, and we will all become ill and die.
 Some will go quickly, others will not.
 Right now, during COVID, please remember all who have and will be affected.
 You may get it and be fine, but I pray it spares your parents and grandparents because they may not be fine.

 To my mom, I think I knew from the beginning you would not be in that church with me.
 I felt it in my gut when driving back from the beach.
 I tried to plan ways to make it possible.
-I know everything happens for a reason; I'll always find the silver lining.
+I know everything happens for a reason; I will always find the silver lining.
 No one, state regulations, or a global pandemic was going to keep you from participating in our day.
 I love you and you are my miracle.

 To you, reading this now, I pray you have not been personally affected by COVID.
 I think it is important that we all have compassion and understanding for everyone right now.
 Whether you feel this is an illness that has been overblown or that it is serious; we need to not be extreme, swaying heavily on one side or the other.
-We need to understand that the elderly and vulnerable communities matter, their lives matter, and we need to understand our economy needs to thrive while we take precautions to protect lives, jobs, businesses, and life.
+We need to understand that the elderly and vulnerable people matter, their lives matter, and we need to understand our economy needs to thrive while we take precautions to protect lives, jobs, businesses, and life.
 Please remember many are hurting and grieving right now and the most important thing you can do is be responsible and supportive in your community.

 Photography by Philip and Savannah Kenney.
 Please see more of their beautiful, documentary-style photography at www.thekenneys.net